freddyox/freddyox.github.io/_posts/2018-01-04-word-search.md

 I positioned many words in a grid.</li>
 <li>Fill the in the empty spaces with randomly generated letters.</li>
 </ol>
-The game may be seen <a href="https://youtu.be/YexCgQyk7TE">here</a>.
-A cheat button is achieved by simply toggling between two sprites (a checked/unchecked box).
+A cheat button is achieved
+by simply toggling between two sprites (a checked/unchecked box).
 Mouse events are handled using
 <pre><code>sf::Mouse::isButtonPressed(sf::Mouse::Left)